loganasherjones/yapconf/docs/usage.rst

         'filename': {'type': 'str'},
     })

-Now that you have a specification for your configuration, you can load your config from lots of different places using ``load_config``.
-When using this method, it is significant the order in which you pass your arguments as it sets the precedence for load order.
-Let's see this in practice:
+Now that you have a specification for your configuration, you should add some sources for where these config values can be found from.
+You can find a list of all available sources in the :ref:`sources` section.

 .. code-block:: python